rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 1. Using `Maybe` is simpler that `Either`.
 If doing the right thing takes more time and effort it will often not be done.

 2. Coding with `Maybe` is terser.
-Coding with `Maybe` may, thus, seem more elegant.
+Thus, coding with `Maybe` may seem more elegant.

 3.  `Maybe` is more expressive.
 Examples: `Alternative` instance; to use `Monad`, `Applicative` with `Either err` you need to unify on the `err` type which is extra work.